-- Priority will be given to the following: - o Projects with a completed feasibility study that provide preliminary project design and cost estimates (see the section titled, Broadband Feasibility Studies, below) - o Projects for business and mixed-use deployment - Networks and projects that will be operational upon the completion of construction - ARC will not support deployment in areas that already have adequate broadband availability.
+- Priority will be given to the following: - Projects with a completed feasibility study that provide preliminary project design and cost estimates (see the section titled Broadband Feasibility Studies, below) - o Projects for business and mixed-use deployment - o Networks and projects that will be operational upon the completion of construction - ARC will not support deployment in areas that already have adequate broadband availability.
 Applicants must provide evidence of the need for broadband service in the proposed service area.
 ARC will not consider wireless deployment projects in areas where 25/3 or better service is already available. - Applicants must determine if the proposed coverage area already has a state or federally subsidized grant award for broadband deployment.
 While ARC will judge each application on its individual merits, it is not our intent to subsidize an area that will also receive a government subsidy from a different source.
 ARC funds should not be used to overlay existing areas that have adequate service or provide unfair competition.
-Some of the federal funding sources for broadband include the FCC's Connect America Fund (CAF) and Rural Digital Opportunities Fund (RDOF) and USDA's ReConnect Initiative and Community Connect Program. - NOTE: Applicants must 1) notify existing service providers of their intent to use federal assistance to deploy broadband in the intended service area in advance of the grant application and 2) upload documentation verifying their correspondence in their application.
+Some of the federal funding sources for broadband include the FCC's Connect America Fund (CAF) and Rural Digital Opportunities Fund (RDOF) and USDA's ReConnect Initiative and Community Connect Program.

+- NOTE: Applicants must 1) notify existing internet service providers (ISPs) of their intent to use federal assistance to deploy broadband in the intended service area in advance of the grant application and 2) upload documentation verifying their correspondence in their application.
 Correspondence should be in writing (letter or email), dated, and addressed to the appropriate individual (regional manager, government affairs director, etc.).
-Applications that do not provide documentation of correspondence with incumbent ISPs and/or evidence that the project area is unserved will not be considered for funding.
+Applications that do not provide documentation of correspondence with incumbent ISPs and/or evidence that the project area is unserved will not be considered for funding. - NOTE: Applicants must also 1) notify their state broadband offices of their intent to apply and include specific information about the geographic area the project plans to serve and 2) upload documentation verifying their correspondence in their application.
+Applications that do not include this documentation of correspondence will not be considered for funding.